 Our departmental cornerstones are dedication, professionalism, courtesy, and service.

 For assistance or campus EMERGENCY please contact us at (502) 873-4444 or by the on campus extension 4444.

-Campus Safety cannot stress enough that safety begins with the individual.
-Always be aware of your surroundings, day or night.
-Know where you are going and how you will get there.
-Walk in groups if at all possible.
-Have your keys ready.
-If approached by unknown individuals, tell them to stop and go away.
-Do not give money to panhandlers.
-If you don’t feel comfortable in the situation, please call Campus Safety and let us handle it.
-If you suspect an unsafe environment, call Campus Safety at 873-4444 from a cell phone or 4444 from any Campus phone for an escort.
+Campus Safety begins with the individual.
+We encourage several practices: always be aware of your surroundings; know where you are going and how you will get there; walk in groups if at all possible; if departing campus, have your keys ready; if approached by unknown individuals, tell them to stop and go away; do not give money to panhandlers.
+If you don’t feel comfortable or suspect an unsafe environment, please do not hesitate to call Campus Safety at 873-4444 from a cell phone or extension 4444 from any Campus phone and we will be glad to provide an escort.
 Have your student ID with you at all times while on Campus.
 If asked, please produce it.
-This is for your safety so identification can be made that you are in fact a student/staff member.
-Do not leave valuables out in plain sight in your vehicle.
-Lock them in the trunk or leave them in the room.
+This is for your safety.
+Those who are not students, faculty, staff or expected visitors are escorted off campus.
+Do not leave valuables in your vehicle that are visible.
+Lock all valuables in your trunk or leave them in your room (if living on campus).
 Keep track of your personal belongings–purses, computers, flash drives, car keys, coats, sweaters, iPods/music players.
 If an item is lost, call Campus Safety as soon as possible with a description of the item and where and when it was last seen.
-Campus Safety has a Lost and Found Box for items that are turned in, but a majority of lost items are never located.
+It is possible it may have been turned in to our Lost & Found.
+Again – be aware.

 The federal Jeanne Clery Disclosure of Campus Safety Policy and Campus Crime Statistics Act and other federal law requires colleges and universities to publish and distribute an annual security and fire safety report containing policies and procedures as well as campus crime statistics.